-You have decided that you wish to make a purchase or embark on an activity for which you have insufficient cash; consequently, the only way you can proceed is by obtaining credit.
+You have decided that you wish to make a New Zealand property purchase or embark on an activity for which you have insufficient cash; consequently, the only way you can proceed is by obtaining credit.
 In order to do this you will need to satisfy a lending institution's lending criteria.
 This is likely to involve careful consideration of your assets and liabilities, your income and expenditure, and also your credit history.

 Accordingly, before you approach a lending institution it is important to consider the amount of surplus income you have each fortnight that could be applied toward loan repayments.
 You should also consider unforeseen events, such as what would happen if you lost your job, if you were to die, or if interest rates were to escalate dramatically.